rosschapman/internetross/blog.md

 A colleague of mine describes this type of event and state system as "Simple Flow."
 The *Three Principles of Redux* represent another incantation of this flow.
 It's everywhere.
 It's certainly nothing new.

-What if I try and take a stab a heuristic that describes at least one characterstic of this pattern:
+What if I try and take a stab a heuristic that describes at least one characteristic of this pattern:

 **Centralized orchestration of actions**